kevinchen27/docs/docs/dash/numpy-basics.md

 # Numpy

 Numpy is a package used to conduct data analysis in Python.
-For Dash, numpy arrays are useful as input for Plotly and Dahs objects (Dash is built by Plotly)
+For Dash, numpy arrays are useful as input for Plotly and Dash objects (Dash is built by Plotly)

 ## First install pandas and numpy